-Tickets are available in advance of each concert through chorale members and at the door.
+Tickets are available in advance of each concert through chorale members, at the door, and by visiting BrownPaperTickets.com.

 RICH AND ROMANTIC: Mass and Motets by Kodaly, Mendelssohn, Bruckner, Brahms, and Vaughan Williams.